atbcb/usab-uswds/_research/buildings-elements-spaces/toilet-bathing-facilities-assisted-transfers/attachment-interview-questions.md

 ---
 title: Attachment Interview Questions
 order-number: 5
-research-title: Attachment Interview Questions
+research-title: Toileting and Bathing Facilities for Assisted Transfers
 status: completed
 year-completed: 2001
-topic: Toileting and Bathing Facilities Assisted Transfers
+topic: Buildings Elements and Spaces
 ---

 Best Practices in the Design of Toilet and Bathing Facilities for Assisted Transfers